Creative Digital Media Production & Technology - Level 3 - Full-time (North Devon)

 Year 2 extends your knowledge in three main areas: visual, audio and interactive and finishes with an extended project of your choosing that decides your final overall grade.
 This contains 14 units.

 There are no exams for this course.
-The units will be internally assessed and externally moderated.
+The units will be internally assessed by coursework units and externally moderated.

 To be accepted onto a two-year Level 3 programme, all entrants must hold at least a grade 4 in GCSE Maths and a grade 4 in GCSE English, as well as at least three other GCSEs at grade 4 (C) or above.
 Certain subjects require a minimum of GCSE grade 6.